ava-labs/subnet-vrf-contracts/README.md

 ### VRFProvider
 The `VRFProvider` contract is intended to be deployed on the same chain that Chainlink VRF is available on (i.e. the C-chain).
 It is configured to receive randomness requests from a specific `VRFProxy`, and passes those requests on to the Chainlink VRF coordinator.
 When the random values are provided by the Chainlink VRF coordinator, the `VRFProvider` in turn sends those values back to the `VRFProxy` that requested them via Teleporter.

 In order be able to successfully request random values from the configured Chainlink VRF coordinator, the `VRFProvider` must be added to a [VRF subscription as an allowed consumer](https://docs.chain.link/vrf/v2/subscription/ui).
-The specific subsciption ID to be used is set by each randomness request.
+The `VRFProvider` contract exclusively uses the [subscription method](https://docs.chain.link/vrf/v2/subscription) for paying fees the randomness requests.

 ### VRFProxy
 The `VRFProxy` contract is intended to be deployed on any Subnet chain that would like to leverage Chainlink VRF but does not have a direct VRF integration.
 It is configured to request values from a specific `VRFProvider` that is deployed on another chain via Teleporter.
 It provides the same `requestRandomWords` interface as Chainlink VRF coordinators, and returns random values to fulfill requests via the same `fulfillRandomWords` method used by Chainlink VRF consumers.